 Student Support, Guidance and Well-being are our top priorities.
 We take pride in our student support, guidance and wellbeing, complemented by our ethos that every student is an individual.
-Staff are committed to the College’s mission statement “To transform lives by helping students become business leaders with innovative thinking, knowledge, skills and confidence to succeed in the real business world.”
+OBC team is committed to the College’s mission statement “To transform lives by helping students become business leaders with innovative thinking, knowledge, skills and confidence to succeed in the real business world.”

 Oxford Business College provides a personalised service adapted to the different needs of students by:

 - Dedicated Student Welfare Officers and a Counsellor.
 (Students may also meet the Campus Principal to discuss their concerns).

 Depression is a cruel and unkind illness for anyone to experience.
 But unfortunately, feeling anxious or stressed is something all of us are likely to feel at one time or another.

 Students at Oxford Business College can contact our welfare team, who are here to help you with worries, anxieties or concerns.